floshin/lewiewest/README.md

 ## TODO @ Lewie

-* Text about you for the 'About' page
-* Review/Rewriting of the text for the 'Coaching' page
-* Providing an email you want to display in public (or instagram only?)
+* Give your blessing to my latest (probably final) update to the pages.
 * Registration of a domain like lewiewest.com.au, preferably at [INWX.de](https://www.inwx.de/en)
-* Providing permission to use photos by Darcy/Carnival Cinema etc.
+* Gallery:
+  (1) Do you want to write a little text to every gallery?
+Like:
+      Fold was a project, where it was about..., my role was... etc.
+  (2) Can you order the photos on google drive a little according to act etc.?
+      Maybe like: Act X (date: year(s) Y with company Z).
+Or if its a specific
+      show or festival, then a folder for: "Cirque du Demain 20XY" or if its
+      training, then stuff like: Training Straps, Training Pole, Training 2019 or so
+      Then I can make galleries out of all those stuff.
+Otherwise its too confusing.
-* Additional testimonials if you think of some students you would like to be there?
+* Additional testimonials + little acro photo from some students (hasn't to be online students)
-* Telling me which photos should be in the Gallery and sending me photos
-  if there should be anything that I do not have and that you would like to be there
-  * I then add and order them, maybe like: Act XY (date: year(s)))
-* Log into YouTube and enable playback on external pages for Mucking Around I.
+* Log into YouTube and enable playback on external pages for "Mucking Around I".
+* Maybe you have a list of interviews/links/podcasts and stuff to add to the press page?
 * Is there a backup of all the youtube videos?
   If so, I would like to do an additional online backup just in case:
   When a video is deleted by YouTube, we'll still have a copy.